Personal Injury Claims Process - FAQs

 Are legal actions where one party, the plaintiff, sues another party, the defendant, for compensation.
 Though a settlement can still be negotiated prior to trial, the claim becomes a lawsuit once it enters the court system.

-Do I have to go to Court for a Personal Injury Claim?
+Do I Have to Go to Court for a Personal Injury Claim?

-What Types of Damages can I get for a Personal Injury Claim?
+What Types of Damages Can I Get for a Personal Injury Claim?

 Can I Still Recover Compensation if I Contributed to the Injury?

-What Happens to my Personal Injury Claim if I have a Pre-Existing Condition?
+What Happens to My Personal Injury Claim if I Have a Pre-Existing Condition?

 Pre-existing conditions can play a substantial part in a personal injury case.
-In general, you are not entitled to compensation for pre-existing injuries that were not affected in the accident.
+In general, you are not entitled to compensation for pre-existing injuries that were not affected by the accident.
 However, you could be entitled to damages if your pre-existing condition was exacerbated or aggravated by the accident.

 Proving an exacerbation or aggravation commonly requires determining the severity of the pre-existing condition prior to and following the accident.
 As such, pre-existing conditions often lead to significant contention and lower monetary offers from the insurance companies.

-Do I need a Personal Injury Lawyer?
+Do I Need a Personal Injury Lawyer?

-How much will a Personal Injury or Accident Attorney Cost?
+How Much Will a Personal Injury or Accident Attorney Cost?

-What Happens if I File a Lawsuit after the Statute of Limitations?
+What Happens if I File a Lawsuit After the Statute of Limitations?

 Contact Garcia Preciado Law Today

 If you or a loved one have been injured in an accident and are considering whether to pursue a claim, contact us to schedule a FREE consultation.
-Call us at 661-495-0084 or fill out our online contact form today to get started on your road to recovery.
+Call us at (661) 495-0084 or fill out our online contact form today to get started on your road to recovery.